amonks/rpi-setup/_posts/2014-4-2-save-image-from-canvas.md

 ---

+# How to save an image to disk from a canvas

 The Canvas object includes a `toDataURL` method that returns a dataURI (a really *really* long URI that contains a base64-encoded version of the image)

     canvas = $('<canvas>');